mostafahassan097/Terraform-EKS/README.md

 1. Clone the repository.
 2. Install Terraform and AWS CLI.
 3. Configure your AWS credentials.
-4. Update variables in `variables.tf` for each module (vpc, eks, bastion).
-5. Run `terraform init` to initialize modules.
+4. Run `terraform init` to initialize modules.
-6. Preview changes with `terraform plan`.
+5. Preview changes with `terraform plan`.
-7. Review and confirm changes.
+6. Review and confirm changes.
-8. Deploy the infrastructure with `terraform apply`.
+7. Deploy the infrastructure with `terraform apply`.

 **Note:** This is a basic example and can be customized for your specific needs.
 Consider IAM policies and Kubernetes RBAC for further access control.
-Back up your Terraform state regularly.
+Use s3 as backend for terraform state file.

 **Resources:**